 All clinics are consultant-led.

-Referral letter must include contact details for all patients.
+Referral letter must include contact details for all patients along with any investigations, scans, blood results and relevant correspondence.

 Rescheduled or cancelled appointments can be arranged by contacting us.